tiwarikratika/TextUtils/README.md

 <h2>What is TextUtils?</h2>

-This is a simple django based project called "TextUtils" in which can analyse our text.
+This is a simple django based project called "TextUtils" in which we can analyse our text.